mattriley/agile-avatars/README.md

 The subscription functions are actually implemented in the state store.
 This module exposes only the subscriptions from the stores to prevent direct read/write access to the the stores.

+__Stores__ enable retrieval and updating of state, and the ability to subscribe to state change events.
+In our layered architecture, the domain layer depends on the data layer, and so the __Services__ module may access Stores directly.

+The presentation layer however depends on the domain layer, and so the __Components__ module may _not_ access Stores directly.
+That's to say, the presentation layer should not be retrieving and updating state directly.

+The __Subscriptions__ module was introduced to allow Components to subscribe to state change events while preventing access to the underlying stores.
+The subscriptions module is generated from the Stores, only providing access to subscriptions.

 __Source: subscriptions module__